Agustin Kola: Club career

 After spending some of his teen years at the Tirana Circus, as an acrobat, and also excelling in swimming, Kola was seen playing football by then middle school teacher Aurel Veria, who referred him to Kola's first coach at KF Tirana's youth, Enver Rada.
 Kola was then 13 years old.
 At 14, he excelled at the youth Spartakiad and, given his acrobatic mastery, his role was goalkeeper.
 However, after his team was losing 0–1, he told one of the defenders to go and become goalie and went himself to attack.
 Coach Rada didn't have time to recall his undisciplined player because Kola scored the drawing goal, and soon after helped one of his teammates score the winner.
 From that game on, Kola never played as a goalie anymore, but became a forward.

 Without consulting or letting anyone know, at 14, he applied and passed a scrimmage at the Sports mastery school Loro Boriçi, a high school specializing in producing young football players.

-Kola will be remembered by the KF Tirana fans as one of its greatest players for the spirit of sacrifice that he would put into the game.
+Kola will be remembered by the KF Tirana fans as one of its players for his successful times of the game.
 Several times Kola played even injured for his team and managed to overturn the fate of the game into a Tirana win.
-He was part of Nëntori Tirana's golden generation along with players such as Arben Minga, Mirel Josa, Sulejman Mema, Shkëlqim Muça and Bedri Omuri.
-His partnership up front with Minga made the attacking power of KF Tirana one of the most memorable of the Albanian football.
+He was part of Nëntori Tirana's generation along with players such as Arben Minga, Mirel Josa, Sulejman Mema, Shkëlqim Muça and Bedri Omuri.
+His partnership up front with Minga made the attacking power of KF Tirana one of the tactical approach of the Albanian football.
 Kola has won 8 Albanian Superliga seasons and 8 Albanian Cups while at KF Tirana.

 In Greece, he also played for Kallithea and PAS Giannina.